 Felix van Groeningen

 Ryota Nonomiya is a successful businessman driven by money.
 When he learns that his biological son was switched with another child after birth, he must make a life-changing decision and choose his true son or the boy he raised as his own.

 WADJDA is a 10-year-old girl living in a suburb of Riyadh, the capital of Saudi Arabia.
 Although she lives in a conservative world, Wadjda is fun loving, entrepreneurial and always pushing the boundaries of what she can get away with.
 After a fight with her friend Abdullah, a neighborhood boy she shouldn't be playing with, Wadjda sees a beautiful green bicycle for sale.
 She wants the bicycle desperately so that she can beat Abdullah in a race.
 But Wadjda's mother won't allow it, fearing repercussions from a society that sees bicycles as dangerous to a girl's virtue.
 So Wadjda decides to try and raise the money herself.
 At first, Wadjda's mother is too preoccupied with convincing her husband not to take a second wife to realize what's going on.
 And soon enough Wadjda's plans are thwarted when she is caught running various schemes at school.
 Just as she is losing hope of raising enough money, she hears of a cash prize for a Koran recitation competition at her school.
 She devotes herself...
 Written by

 Razor Film Produktion GmbH

-Because of restrictions placed on women in Saudi Arabia director Haifaa Al-Mansour was not allowed to interact with her mostly male crew and had to direct the street scenes from a nearby van, watching through a monitor and issuing instructions through a walkie talkie.
+Because of restrictions placed on women in Saudi Arabia, director Haifaa Al-Mansour was not allowed to interact with her mostly male crew.
+She had to direct the street scenes from a nearby van, watching through a monitor and giving instructions via walkie-talkie.
 See more »

 Was this review helpful to you?